-Maryland public schools are preparing for new standardized testing.
+Maryland Students, Educators Set for New Standardized TestMaryland public schools are preparing for new standardized testing.

 Md.
 Senate Votes to Limit Use of Student Testing Data Maryland senators say the state should wait to use student testing data to make decisions on teachers' jobs until the Common Core standards are solidly established.

 Education Official Argues Against Maryland School Assessment CancellationLegislation that seeks to cancel most standardized testing in Maryland's public schools this spring would leave teachers unsure about what to plan for, a top state education official said Wednesday.

 Standardized Tests Under Fire in MarylandThe standardized tests called the Maryland School Assessments are coming under fire from some parents, teachers, lawmakers and school officials.

 Task Force: All Patients Between Ages Of 15 And 65 Should Be Tested For HIVNew guidelines where released by the U.S. Preventative Services Task Force which assert that all clinical patients between the ages of 15 and 65 should be tested for HIV.

 Test Fees For Low-Income Students Gets DOE FundingWest Virginia will receive nearly $53,000 from the U.S. Department of Education to cover fees charged to low-income students who take Advanced Placement tests.